cert-manager/website/content/en/docs/configuration/external.md

 however are treated the exact same as any other internal issuer type.
 External issuer types are typically installed by deploying another pod into your cluster that will watch `CertificateRequest` resources and honor them based on configured `Issuer` resources.
-These issuer type exist outside of the `cert-manager.io` group.
+These issuer types exist outside of the `cert-manager.io` group.

-As of 0.11, no changes need to be made to cert-manager to support external issuers.
+As of `v0.11`, no changes need to be made to cert-manager to support external issuers.

 The recommended installation process and configuration options for these